TayThorian/MasterBookVault/README.md

 - TSR9486 - Volo's Guide to Cormyr
 - TSR9524 - Volo's Guide to the Dalelands
 - TSR9535 - Volo's Guide to All Things Magical
+- TSR9590 - Kidnapped
+- TSR9389 - FRM1 - The Jungles of Chult
 - TSR2023 - Greyhawk Adventures
 ##
 - TSR9432 - ALQ3 - A Dozen And One Adventures